Yi Sun-sin: Dismissal of Yi Sun-sin

 When General Kim informed the king of Admiral Yi's refusal, the admiral's enemies at court quickly insisted on his replacement by General Won Gyun, former commander of the Gyeongsang Province Western Fleet & Commander of the Jeolla Province Ground Forces.
 They advised that Admiral Yi be arrested.

 As a result, in 1597, Yi was relieved of command, placed under arrest, and taken to Seoul in chains to be imprisoned and tortured.
 Yi was tortured almost to the point of death by using simple torture tactics such as whipping, flogging, burning, the cudgel, or even the classic technique of leg breaking torture.
 King Seonjo wanted to have Yi killed, but the admiral's supporters at court, chiefly the minister Jeong Tak (정탁; 鄭琢; 1526–1605), convinced the king to spare him due to his past service record.
-The prime minister, Yu Seong-ryong, who was Yi's childhood friend and his main supporter, remained silent during this deadly hour.
+The prime minister, Yu Sŏngnyong, who was Yi's childhood friend and his main supporter, remained silent during this deadly hour.
 Spared the death penalty, Admiral Yi was again demoted to the rank of a common infantry soldier under General Gwon Yul.
 This penalty was worse than death for Joseon generals at that time, since they lived by honor.
 However, Yi responded to this humiliation as a most obedient subject, quietly going about his work as if his rank and orders were appropriate.
 Despite his low rank, many officers treated him with respect, since they knew that the admiral did nothing wrong.
 Yi would stay under General Gwon Yul's command for a short while until Won Gyun's death at the Battle of Chilchonryang, which would lead to his reinstatement.